MWolfich/MWolfich/README.md

-- 👋 Hi, I’m @MWolfich
+- 👋 Hi, I’m @Wolfich
-- 👀 I’m interested in Anime, Game, lua, English
+- 👀 I’m interested in GLUA
 - 🌱 I’m currently learning College
 - 💞️ I’m looking to collaborate on Not skem
 - 📫 How to reach me closed Information